 - 1 bar spoon Kahlua

 - 4 dashes Angostura bitters

-Method: Add ingredients to a tumbler and stir to combine.
-Serve over ice.
+- Add ingredients to a tumbler and stir to combine.

-(Created by Kyle Browning, Bartender, Soi Capitol Hill, Seattle, Washington)
+(Created by Kyle Browning, Bartender, Soi Capitol Hill, Seattle)

 Hearty root vegetables like carrots have a definite autumnal feel, and Seattle bartender Kyle Browning likes to blend carrot juice with rich maple, bright citrus, and lightweight blanco tequila to make a balanced and flavorful cocktail.
 “I love this cocktail.
 The freshness of the carrots is the perfect foil for the earthy, sweet flavors of maple.
 Tequila and lime give it a kick,” Browning tells The Manual.

-- .5 oz carrot juice (Browning prefers house-made heirloom rainbow carrot juice)
+- .5 ounces carrot juice (Browning prefers house-made heirloom rainbow carrot juice)

 - Rosemary leaves, for garnish

 - Add ingredients to cocktail shaker and shake to combine.